Kosikowski/swifty-llama/README.md

 ### Swift Package Manager

-Add SwiftyLlamaCpp to your project in Xcode:
+Add SLlama to your project in Xcode:

 1. File → Add Package Dependencies
 2. Enter the repository URL